Qerdandi/Projects/KPI Uptime MTTR MTBF/README.md

 ## I. Context

-This project is part of my 2-month internship as an analyst and developer at `Decathlon's global warehouse`.
+This project is part of my 2-month internship as an analyst and developer at `Decathlon global warehouse`.
 In the interest of confidentiality, detailed specifics cannot be revealed at this time.

 ## II.
 Objective